Exeter Theatre Royal fire: Response to the fire

 The fire was beyond the capability of the firefighters, and they had to retreat from the flames.
 A group of rescuers, including soldier Driver George Cooper, and sailor Seaman William Hunt, climbed over a small roof and broke a window, pulling several people to safety.

-Soldier Bombardier Scattergood rescued a number of people from the building, including a child extra who he found alone and terrified on the stage, before being overcome by smoke.
+Soldier Bombardier Frank Scattergood rescued a number of people from the building, including a child extra whom he found alone and terrified on the stage, before being overcome by smoke.
 He suffered severe burns before being pulled out of the building himself, and taken to hospital, where he died a few days later.

 A number of people remained trapped on the roof or on the balconies of the building, but the fire's spread overtook many of these before rescuers could reach them, some choosing to jump to the street rather than be reached by the flames.

 The last survivor was a woman found crouching in the saloon passage, and pulled out through a window at just after 11 pm.

 The landlord of the nearby New London Inn, Robert Pople, responded at the first alarm, bringing five or six ladders which saved many people, and then opened his premises, using the pub to shelter the survivors, and laying out victims in the stables.
-His actions during the fire were widely reported, including by The Illustrated London News, and he was praised for his actions.
-He was presented with a silver and gold bracelet by the Earl of Portsmouth the following month for his actions on the night of the fire.
+His actions during the fire were widely reported, including by The Illustrated London News, and he was praised.
+He was presented with a silver and gold bracelet by the Earl of Portsmouth the following month.
 This popularity saw him elected Sheriff of Exeter in 1890, followed by Alderman, and later he was elected Mayor of Exeter three times.

 The police also attended, with a Constable Ching being noted for making a number of successful rescue efforts into the building with a handkerchief over his mouth.

 Outcome

 By the morning following the fire, more than 130 bodies were laid out at the New London Inn.
-Large local fabric retailer Colson's sent its entire stock of calico to the inn to help wrap the bodies of the dead.
+Large local fabric retailer Colsons sent its entire stock of calico to the inn to help wrap the bodies of the dead.

 Following recovery, 186 people died during the fire, making this the worst theatre disaster, the worst single-building fire, and third worst fire-related disaster in UK history, behind the Albion Colliery Disaster and the 1212 Great Fire of London.

 The dead included at least one baby, 9 months old Willie Davie, found with his father, named Henry Davie (Davey in some references) of Heavitree, as well as thirteen other children aged 16 or under.

 Ninety-eight children lost at least one parent in the fire, and thirty-nine were orphaned by the disaster, with more than half being under six years old.

 Many bodies were unrecognisable.
 Whilst some were identified from jewellery or personal effects, a number remained unidentifiable.